Q:Why do we charge a $3.00 replacement fee for a lost library card?

 Q:Why are food and drink not permitted in the library?

 Our library board and library administration are adamant that food (including lollipops) and drink (including bottled water) not be permitted in the library.
 We pride ourselves on constantly maintaining the library's appearance by having our furniture and carpet cleaned twice a year.
 We do not want to risk having food or drink spilled on our computers, furniture, carpet, and especially on our books and materials because having to replace equipment or materials is not a wise use of taxpayer money.
 As part of the Community Center, patrons may eat or drink in the lobby of the building before entering the library.

 Q:Why does the library require a library card in order to check out materials?

 As part of the LOGIN consortium, each library is entitled to their own policies and our patrons are asked to please be respectful of this issue.
-Due to problems in the past, including a substantial loss of materials that had to be replaced with taxpayer money, the library board and library administration strictly enforce this policy requiring a library card for checking out items.
-Materials may be held at the circulation desk if a patron needs to return home for their library card but we stand by the policy.
+Due to problems in the past, including a substantial loss of materials that had to be replaced with taxpayer money, the library board and library administration strictly enforce this policy requiring a library card (or current driver's license) for checking out items.
+Materials may be held at the circulation desk if a patron needs to return home for their identification but we stand by the policy.